-The Trustees of Westcountry Schools Trust (WeST) are the admission authority for all member schools in the Trust, including Camelford Primary School, Otterham Primary School, St Breward Primary School and St Teath Primary School.
+The Trustees of Westcountry Schools Trust (WeST) are the admission authority for all member schools in the Trust, including Sir James Smith's School.

-Each school will participate fully in Cornwall Council's Fair Access Protocol and Cornwall Council's Coordinated Admissions Schemes.
+The school will participate fully in the Cornwall Council's Fair Access Protocol and Cornwall Council's Co-ordinated Admissions Schemes.
 Details of these schemes are available on the Council's website (www.cornwall.gov.uk/admissions) or on request from Cornwall Council.
 Closing dates and other details about the application process will be stated in those schemes.